Stephen-L-HDR-UK/gateway-2-integrations-testing/docs/creating-a-dataset.md

 }
 ```

-Navigate (on the Gateway) to your Integrations > API Management page (Manage API), and select the App.
-Check that you have copied over the App and Client ID (from the Authentication tab) correctly, and make sure the App is set to 'Enabled' on the 'App Info' tab.
+Navigate (on the Gateway) to `Integrations > API Management > Manage API`, and select the App.
+Ensure the App is set to 'Enabled' on the 'App Info' tab.

 #### Invalid format